KevGildea/SafeCross/SafeCross AUTO/readme.md

 ## Acknowledgments
-Special thanks to the developers of the [YOLO (You Only Look Once)](https://arxiv.org/abs/1506.02640) object detection algorithm at [Ultralytics](https://github.com/ultralytics/), and to Alex Bewley, Zongyuan Ge, Lionel Ott, Fabio Ramos, and Ben Upcroft for the [SORT (Simple Online and Realtime Tracking)](https://arxiv.org/abs/1602.00763) algorithm.
+Special thanks to the developers of the [YOLO (You Only Look Once)](https://arxiv.org/abs/1506.02640) object detection algorithm at [Ultralytics](https://github.com/ultralytics/), and to the developers of the [SORT (Simple Online and Realtime Tracking)](https://arxiv.org/abs/1602.00763) algorithm.
 These tools have been essential in the development of this project.